Vaishnav-K/ATM-Machine-Project/README.md

 #### iii.).
 Handle ATM Process:
-  This option is exclusively for the customers of the bank This option requires the user to type in their account number and password After successfull verification , the user is provided with 5 options
+  This option is exclusively for the customers of the bank This option requires the user to type in their account number and password After successful verification , the user is provided with 5 options

 **a.
 Check balance :**
 This option displays the user balance obtained from the file "accounts.txt";